streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 ### Approach #1 - Using an Ingress Controller with path-based routing

-One or more single instance SDC Deployments will be deployed, each with a Service (either a ClusterIP or NodePort Service) and an Ingress, and a single Ingress Controller with path based routing, with either TLS terminated at the Ingress Controller, and with either HTTP or HTTPS-based communication from the Ingress Controller to the SDC backends.
+One or more single instance SDC Deployments will be deployed, each with a Service (either a ClusterIP or NodePort Service) and an Ingress, and a single Ingress Controller with path based routing, with  TLS terminated at the Ingress Controller, and with either HTTP or HTTPS-based communication from the Ingress Controller to the SDC backends.

 If you want to use a ClusterIP Service with an Ingress Controller (the preferred and most common approach), pay attention to these properties in your deployment.properties file (see below for details):
 ````